cthowl01/angular-chess/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+TODOs:

+Keep styles in CSS files for specific components Change to SCSS; calculate sq size based on board size %, e.g.
+Components in separate folders; research where domain classes/models (e.g. Board.ts) should go (models subfolder?)

+PRIORITY: Limit files to ~200 lines; limit methods to 1-2 screens; separate based on functionality

+Research whether VSCode plugin could help generate getters/setters vs manual
+    get and set keywords

+Class properties should be read only by default; research what should be set upon init

+Look into who first method

+Isolate image data and functionality into image service

+Look at User component that can display itself and contain other user data